Sharing is caring!

 What all things are included in I Amsterdam City Card?

-Explaining what all things are included in I Amsterdam City Card is a bit troublesome because there are so many things which is included in this card.
-Also this card is just not for Amsterdam but it also provides some free access to Museums in Amsterdam Region like Haarlem, Volendam, Muiden, Naarden, Laren, Zaanse Schans.
+Explaining what all things are included in the I Amsterdam City Card is a bit troublesome because there are so many things that are included in this card.
+Also, this card is just not for Amsterdam but it also provides some free access to Museums in the Amsterdam Region like Haarlem, Volendam, Muiden, Naarden, Laren, and Zaanse Schans.

 But the catch is whether you will be able to use all that in the time limit or not because if you just spend a day exploring in detail around 3-4 museums and then taking the boat tour your entire time would be over.